Briefer News

 What this is

-The thesis is simple: most of what newspapers cover starts as primary-source government output — press releases, court rulings, regulatory filings, foreign-ministry statements, central-bank speeches.
-Those primary sources are public and free.
-The aggregation, framing, and editorial selection is what newspapers add.
-Briefer News reverses the priority — go straight to the primary sources, do the framing in-house, and skip the syndication layer.
+The thesis: most of what newspapers cover starts as government output — press releases, court filings, regulatory rules, foreign-ministry statements, central-bank speeches.
+Those documents are public and free; the framing and editorial selection is what news outlets add on top — and where opinion enters.
+Briefer News reverses the priority: go straight to the government's own output, do the synthesis in-house, and skip the wire-syndication and commentary layers entirely.
+The brief is composed; it is not curated headlines.

-Two editions publish daily, with the same scaffolding:
+Two editions publish daily, both built on the same scaffolding:

 ↗ github.com/ghanzo/briefer.news